Contents: To jump to the topic you would like, click on the links below

 The National Council of and for Persons with Disabilities does advocacy work and services leading to an equitable and inclusive society.
 "We are affiliated to the South African Disability Alliance, as well as Rehabilitation International.
 Our programmes cover the whole of South Africa."

-In November 2018, NCPD joined Disability info South Africa (DiSA) and became an active member of DiSA by not only assisting us with various daily queries that we received through our website, but also by supporting us financially through advertising with us in 2018 and then renewing their yearly adverts to date.
-Renewing their advert in 2021, NCPD will have supported DiSA for the last 4th years consecutively, ensuring that they play their part in supporting the free information and support service that we supply to assist persons with disabilities.
+In May 2023, NCPD renewed their Membership with DiSA and been an active member, by not only assisting us with various queries that come via our website since November 2018, NCPD joined Disability info South Africa (DiSA) and became an active member of DiSA by not only assisting us with various daily queries that we received through our website, but also by supporting us financially through advertising with us in 2018 and then renewing their yearly adverts to date.
+Renewing their advert in 2023, NCPD has supported DiSA for the last 6 years consecutively, ensuring that they play their part in supporting the free information and support service that we supply to assist persons with disabilities.
 Joining our Accessible Cities platform, NCPD has also shown their commitment to work together as "Access Warriors" to create awareness and inclusive environments for persons with disabilities, removing barriers one step at a time and converting our current environments into Accessible Cities for All."